nickrehm/dRehmFlight-F-35/README.md

 [RcGroups Support Thread](https://www.rcgroups.com/forums/showthread.php?3706571-dRehmFlight-VTOL-Teensy-Flight-Controller-and-Stabilization)

+THIS IS NOT A CLEAN VERSION OF DREHMFLIGHT VTOL.
+UPDATES MADE FOR THE F-35 TRICOPTER VTOL.
+CLEAN VERSION AVAILABLE HERE: https://github.com/nickrehm/dRehmFlight
+F-35 VIDEO:

 ## Overview
 This project is a work in progress, and was originally developed for research vehicle platforms at the University of Maryland Alfred Gessow Rotorcraft Center.
 Current Version: Beta 1.2.